Rinfella/zola-ssg/content/Useful SSH configurations for your server.md

 ListenAddress 0.0.0.0
 ```

 By listening to `0.0.0.0` it means: by default, the SSH server listens for any SSH connection request coming from any IPv4 address.
-Means it allows and
+Means it allows anyone to attempt to connect to this SSH server.
+Even though other people may not know your SSH credentials , it is a good practice to allow only a limited no. of IP addresses to connect to your SSH server.

+You can also specify allowed list of IPv6 addresses by using the same `ListenAddress` variable.
+The default value is `::`, meaning it allows anyone to attempt connection.

+## Authentication